wxbaum/twitter-user-scraper/README.md

 # Scraping Twitter Lists Using Google Search and Tweepy
 Author: Anthony Baum
 Contact email: wxbaum@gmail.com

+**If you're reading this after June 2023, this code no longer works after major changes to Twitter's API.
+If you have access to the paid tier API service, you might find this serviceable with some refactoring.**

 The primary function of this script is to bulk-identify a set of Twitter users that match given search keywords on Google.